Everyone thinks they have a strategy problem.

 The best don’t just train hard; they recover hard.
 Without strategic recovery, you burn out and lose your edge.

+The Misfit Challenge Pick one of these strategies and implement it right now.
+Don’t wait.
+The difference between winners and everyone else is that winners execute immediately.
+So what’s it going to be?
+Are you sharpening your edge or dulling it?
+The choice is yours.
 Why Bother with an Exit Plan?
 Entrepreneurs pour heart and hustle into building something special—yet most don’t plan for how they’ll exit.
 Whether you want to sell, merge, pass it on to family, or just slow down, having a succession plan sets you up to leave on your own terms (and cash out bigger).

 Popular Exit Paths (and Why They Matter)